-I entered St Mary’s Abbey, Glencairn when I was 28 years old after working in the area of media and before that, studying english literature at University College Dublin.
+I entered St Mary’s Abbey, Glencairn when I was 28 years old after working in the area of media.
+Before that, I studied English literature at University College Dublin.
 I did not overtly consider the idea of a vocation when I was growing up and going to school in Dublin.
-This was in the eighties.
-Nobody did, or so I thought!
-But an awareness of the importance of God in my life and the desire of somehow sharing that relationship with others, was stirred in my depths during the time I spent at college.
-Studying english, I found, became a privileged way to discover insights into the lives of writers who had tried, themselves, to articulate the spiritual experiences of their own lives and my heart and mind were expanded and I was inspired by them.
+This was in the 1980’s…nobody did, or so I thought!
+But an awareness of the importance of God in my life and the desire of somehow sharing that relationship with others was stirred in my depths during the time I spent at college.
+Studying English, I found, became a privileged way to discover insights into the lives of writers who had tried, themselves, to articulate the spiritual experiences of their own lives and my heart and mind were expanded and I was inspired by them.
 Being true to my own depths began to be the challenge for me now.

 My knowledge of monastic life had been awakened when I was a child.
 My father had gone to school in Mount St Joseph Abbey, in Roscrea and had maintained his link of friendship with the monks who lived there.
 I had always been touched by their presence and their monastic way of life.
 Their radical commitment to God and their generous, loving and hospitable fraternity were very attractive to me.
 Later, in my twenties on my travels, I came across a Cistercian monk of this community who was on a sabbatical year in Berkeley, in the United States.
 Again, I felt that old attraction; his life, as it were, given to God seemed to make sense to me at a deep level within and I felt the old call to be true to myself.